 Janice: The first track I ever went to was Hawthorne in Chicago.
 I was completely overwhelmed by the sights of the horses and jockeys and all the excitement.

-Janice: Basically, my friends taught me how to ride, then after that I took some lessons.
+Janice: Basically, my friends at the Stables taught me how to ride, then after that I took some lessons.
 The other exercise riders helped me enormously when I began galloping race horses.
-At the beginning I asked trainers and jockeys for advice, but then after receiving too many conflicting opinions, I decided to rely on my own instincts.
+At the beginning, I asked trainers and jockeys for advice, but then after receiving too many conflicting opinions, I decided to rely on my own instincts.
 The advice I would give a young jockey is to keep your ears open and your mouth shut.
 Loose lips sink ships.

 CF: What made you come to the East Coast?